CSV Extract

 Field structure

-The resulting field structure of the File extract can be generated with the Refresh button.
+The resulting field structure of the extract can be generated with the Refresh button.
 The number and the (original) name of all columns are displayed.
 For each column you can optionally define the following settings with double-click:

 Field name An alternative name to the original name of the column.
 The field will be referenced with this name for the rest of the Jedox Integrator process.